Blind Deconvolution using Convex Programming: Proof of main theorems

+Since each of the columns of $\Bmat$ is ``time limited'', the columns of $\hat\Bmat$ are ``bandlimited'', and so are isometrically preserved when every set of $Q$ equally spaced (modulo $L$) samples.

-Along with the expectation of each of the $\cA_p^*\cA_p$ being close to a multiple of the identity, we will also need tail bounds stating that $\cA_p^*\cA_p$ is close to its expectation with high probability.
-These probabilities can be made smaller by making the subset size $Q$ larger.
+Along with the expectation of each of the $\cA_p^*\cA_p$ being a multiple of the identity, we will also need tail bounds stating that $\cA_p^*\cA_p$ is close to its expectation with high probability.
+These probabilities can be made smaller by making $Q$ larger.
 As detailed below (in Lemmas~\ref{lm:PTAconditioning},\ref{lm:pcoh}, and \ref{lm:ApWpnorm}), taking